julien-boudry/Condorcet/README.md

 ### Project State
-To date, the 0.11 is a stable version.
+To date, we have a stable version.
 Since version 0.9, an important work of code review and testing was conducted by the creator, but **external testers are more than welcome**.

 - To date, the library is used by [Gustav Mahler blind listening test](http://classik.forumactif.com/t7244-ecoute-comparee-mahler-2e-symphonie-la-suite).
 http://gilles78.artisanat-furieux.net/Condorcet/

 #### Specifications and standards
-**Stable Version : 0.11**
+**Stable Version : 0.12**
 **PHP Requirement:** PHP 5.4 with Ctype and MB_String common extensions

 **Autoloading:** This project is consistent with the standard-PSR 0 and can be loaded easily and without modification in most frameworks.
 Namespace \Condorcet is used.